sigedrennes/georchestra/config/README.md

 > The scripting language used for in the GenerateConfig.groovy is the [Groovy](http://groovy.codehaus.org/) programming language.
 It is based on the Java language and most java syntax will work in Groovy as well.
 But Groovy is dynamic and has several conveniences that make it better for scripting than java.
 It is pretty easy to use Google to find information about Groovy but hopefully the examples provided in this document and the Javadocs will provide a good introduction to the most common tasks needed.

+'''Note:''' Javadocs are generated when the config module is built and can be viewed in config\target\site\apidocs\index.html

 ### Create new file
 This example shows one way of creating file objects and writing to the file